Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ## Proposal

+### Overview

 Our proposal concerns three categories of data, the waveforms, the catalog data and the inventory and system information.

+To ensure interoperability, the information in the provided files shall be consistent.
+The sensor naming convention shall be